Manarom/JCAMPDXir.jl/README.md

 For a detailed overview of the JCAMP-DX infrared format, please refer to [JCAMP-DX for infrared 4.24](https://iupac.org/what-we-do/digital-standards/jcamp-dx/)

+There is an opensource parser, written in python [jcamp](https://github.com/nzhagen/jcamp.git), examples from this repository were used for testing this package

+## Current state of the package

+Currently, the package parses JCAMP-DX files written as  '(X++(Y..Y))' format (most common in spectroscopy) in a single block (##TITLE...##END), with a fixed number of values per line except for the last line before the '##END' statement.
+Data may be written separated by specified delimiter, in PAC format or mixed

+Under development:
+ - Compound files with multiple data blocks
+ - SQZ and DIF data formats

 ## Quick start

 ```julia